LowUp/Password_Manager/README.md

 # Password Manager
 This is a password manager that allows you to store your passwords in a secure database.
 The database must be a mysql database.
-You can use the password manager to generate strong passwords, store them, and retrieve them when you need them.
+You can use the password manager to generate strong passwords, encrypt, store, and retrieve whenever you need.

 ## Features
 The password manager has the following features: